- Senior Scholar

-Bryan Caplan is a professor of economics at George Mason University and a senior scholar at the Mercatus Center.
-He is the author of The Myth of the Rational Voter: Why Democracies Choose Bad Policies, named “the best political book of the year” by the New York Times, and Selfish Reasons to Have More Kids: Why Being a Great Parent Is Less Work and More Fun Than You Think.
-He has published in The New York Times, Washington Post, Wall Street Journal, American Economic Review, Economic Journal, Journal of Law and Economics, and Intelligence, and appeared on 20/20, FoxNews, and C-SPAN.
-He blogs at EconLog, named a top economics blog by The Wall Street Journal.
-Caplan is currently writing a new book, The Case Against Education: A Professional Student Explains Why Our Education System Is a Big Waste of Time and Money.
+Caplan is the author of The Myth of the Rational Voter: Why Democracies Choose Bad Policies, named “the best political book of the year” by the New York Times, and Selfish Reasons to Have More Kids: Why Being a Great Parent Is Less Work and More Fun Than You Think.
+He is currently writing a new book: The Case Against Education: A Professional Student Explains Why Our Education System Is a Big Waste of Time and Money.